mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 - [Factor 3]
 ```

-3. `style_guide.md` sets the tone and style od the output.
+- **Style guide file**: `style_guide.md` sets the tone and style od the output.
 It overrides the default style of the model.

 ``` markdown
 <voice_analysis>